-Policy under section 186A of the Act outlining the matters, practices and procedures that will apply to all purchases of goods, services and works.
+Policy under section 108 of the Act outlining the principles, processes and procedures that will apply to the purchase of goods and services by the Council

-Prepared and approved in accordance with section 186A of the Act Not prepared and approved in accordance with section 186A of the Act
+- Adopted in accordance with section 108 of the Act - Not adopted in accordance with section 108 of the Act

-Where Council has prepared and approved a procurement policy in accordance with section 186A of the Act it must also provide details of the date of approval of the policy.
-Where Council has not prepared and approved a procurement policy in accordance with section 186A of the Act it must provide a reason.
+Where Council adopted in accordance with section 108 of the Act it must also provide details of the date of adoption of the policy.

+Where Council has not adopted a procurement policy in accordance with section 108 of the Act it must provide a reason.

-11. Business Continuity Plan Definition
+11. Business continuity plan